-Though art and cartography have always been in dialog, the last 100 years constitute a veritable explosion of artwork that takes on maps and mapping in order to critique, subvert, re-imagine, or simply envision geographic and informational territories.
-There are three loose groupings of important mapping impulses that have characterized the artistic appropriation of cartographic strategies, both literally and metaphorically, from the early twentieth century to present times: 'symbol saboteurs', 'agents and actors', and 'invisible data-mappers'.
+Though art and cartography have always been in dialog, the last 125 years constitute a veritable explosion of artwork that takes on maps and mapping in order to critique, subvert, reimagine, or simply envision geographic and informational territories.
+There are three loose groupings of important mapping impulses that have characterized the artistic appropriation of cartographic strategies, both literally and metaphorically, from the early 20th Century to present times: symbol saboteurs, agents and actors, and information mappers.

-Both the Enlightenment project of cartography as a way of accessing fundamental truths about reality and the more-recent critical cartographic project in which visual representations are constructed in order to transform the world remain powerful inspiration to artists.
-Cartography - the idea that we can, should, or must map the world in particular ways - retains an ever-growing hold on the artistic imagination.
-This is especially the case in a world characterized by complexity, inequality, war, and globalization.
-We live in a world where the idea of place is complicated and where maps (critical, contestational, hacked, technological, and imaginary) are more essential than ever.
+Both the Enlightenment project of cartography as a way of accessing fundamental truths about reality and the more recent critical cartographic project in which visual representations are constructed in order to transform the world remain powerful inspiration to artists.
+Cartography-the idea that one can, should, or must map the world in particular ways-retains an ever-growing hold on the artistic imagination.
+This is especially the case in a world characterized by complexity, inequality, war, globalization, and informationalization.
+The idea of place is complicated and maps (critical, contestational, hacked, technological, and imaginary) are more essential than ever.